Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 Exchange and completion

-8.27 All legal matters will be dealt with by the Council’s legal department.
-Once the Council’s legal department and the buyer’s conveyancer have completed all the pre-contact stage of the conveyancing process, and there is a mutual agreement, the sale can proceed to exchange and completion.
+8.19 Once the Council’s Legal Team and the buyer’s conveyancer have completed the pre-contract stages of the conveyancing process, and there is a mutual agreement, the sale can proceed to exchange and completion.

-• The Leaseholder(s) has paid their share amount (i.e., the deposit and mortgage); and
+• The buyer(s) has paid their share amount (i.e., deposit and mortgage)

-• the Leaseholder(s) has paid 1-full months’ rent and service charge in advance.; and
+• The buyer(s) has paid 1-full months rent and service change in advance

-• The Council has handed the property keys to the Leaseholder(s) along with the property handbook and any other applicable documents.
+• The Council will hand the property keys to the buyer(s) along with any other applicable documents.

-8.30 When the lease is signed and the document is dated by the Council’s legal team, the buyer(s) becomes the leaseholder and is legally obligated to abide by the lease covenants.
+8.21 When the lease agreement is signed by the Shared owner(s) and the document is dated by the Council’s Legal Team, the buyer(s) becomes the Shared owner(s) and is legally obligated to abide by the lease covenants.

 9. Re-mortgaging

-9.2 Leaseholders will need to provide details of the redemption figure from their current mortgage lender and inform the Council of how much they will borrow on the new mortgage before the request can be agreed.
+9.2 Shared owners will need to provide details of the redemption figure from their current mortgage lender and inform the Council of how much they will borrow on the new mortgage before the request can be agreed.

-9.4 Leaseholders must provide a copy of their re-mortgage offer to the Council once it has been agreed and issued by the lender.
+9.3 A copy of the re-mortgage must be given to the Council once it has been agreed and issued by the lender.

 10. Resales